agata-anastazja/CV/README.md

 ### Who am I

 Polyglot developer looking to grow and learn.
 Comfortable with **Ruby, Python and Javascript**, also worked with **.Net, Java and Typescript**.
 Excited about **Elixir** and **infrastructure as code**.
 Currently working on AWS Certified Developer - Associate Level certification.
 I enjoy working with **well tested and structured code**.
 Interested in adopting the ways of working inspired by practices of highly performing IT organisations.
-I like to think of myself as an enthusiastic person that cares about the team and delivering iteratively.
+I like to think of myself as an enthusiastic person that cares about the team and delivering The Right Thing.

 ## My skills